mcore1976/smartmetering/README.md

 files :
 - compileattiny and main3.c  are used for chip ATTINY2313
 - compileatmega and main.c   are used for chip ATMEGA328P
+- compileattinyb and main3b.c  are used for chip ATTINY2313
+- compileatmegab and mainb.c   are used for chip ATMEGA328P

 What do you need :
 1. USBASP programmer